LADI/Cadence/INSTALL.md

  - pulseaudio[-module-jack]

 The 'Cadence' app relies on jackdbus to work properly (either JACK2 or JACK1+DBus patch). <br/>
-Claudia is a LADISH frontend, so it will obviously require LADISH to run.

 The python version used and tested is python3.2.
 Older versions won't work! <br/>
 After install, the app/tools will still work on distributions with python2 as default, without any additional work.